 With Chris Jericho in 2009, due to SmackDown General Manager Theodore Long giving them a tag title match to appease their egos.
 Averted following an injury putting Edge out of action for the rest of the year.

 Vocal Dissonance: Many people have noted that considering most of his career, his height, lean frame, and long blond hair combined to give him something of a pretty boy look, his very deep, gravelly voice was pretty surprising.
-It was joked that he might have accidentally switched voices with Chris Benoit, who had the opposite problem (he was very short and muscular and had a very high, soft voice.)
+It was joked that he might have accidentally switched voices with Chris Benoit, who had the opposite problem (he was short, muscular and intimidating-looking but had a very high, soft voice.)

 Weapon of Choice: The good ol' steel chair, and his Money in the Bank briefcase during his "Money in the Bank" run.